EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

 # Create a plot, plotting the density of the betweenness scores associated with a procedure for procedures that are associated with a fraudulent provider and non fraudulent providers
 betweenness_query.groupby('fraud')['score'].plot(kind='kde', legend = True)
 ```
-The plot shows the distribution of the betweenes score of each precedure code used by non-fraudulent and fraudulent providers.
+The plot shows the distribution of the betweenness score of each procedure code used by non-fraudulent and fraudulent providers.
 From the plot see that this measure is unlikely to provide too much information.
 </details>
 <br>